djrallard/scripts_rpiBackup/README.md

 ```
     type:  sudo crontab -e

     These are examples of my cron entries.
-The last one will pipe the upgrade script to the logfile.
+The last one will pipe the upgrade script output to the logfile.

      Add these entries to bottom of the cron file as needed:
         0 3 * * 0,3,5 /bin/bash /mnt/rpi_backup/rpi-backup.sh